ElenaPodv/garno-card/README.md

 ## Modified Figma Template

- The modified template in this project is based on Irina Naumchik's design фтв can be found [here](https://www.figma.com/file/1mSaAHtjZiJEsu24IWwrOL/ligin-form?type=design&node-id=0%3A1&mode=design&t=ZAM8PEYsgHW8vegY-1).
+ The modified template in this project is based on Irina Naumchik's design and can be found [here](https://www.figma.com/file/1mSaAHtjZiJEsu24IWwrOL/ligin-form?type=design&node-id=0%3A1&mode=design&t=ZAM8PEYsgHW8vegY-1).

 ## License